alexmickelson/canvasManagement/README.md

 allow multiple courses to be edited concurrently in different browser tabs

-have lock date mimic an offset after drag and drop changes due date

 schedule planning view? just outline concepts? (maybe some non-canvas scheduled thing that only shows up in planner? like a note, could be de-emphasized in webpage)
 - probably have a notes section for each module.
 Have a toggle to expand notes in module